SeaOfNodes/Simple/chapter17/README.md

 The inferred value is the `glb` of the peephole type, which means `var` and `val` will not infer types like `u8` or `f32`, instead inferring `int` and `flt` respectively.
-Struct types will always infer as nullable, so e.g.
+Reference types will always infer as nullable, so e.g.

 `var s = new S;`